Azure/reliable-web-app-pattern-dotnet/patterns.md

   > It will take a few minutes for the App Service to restart.
 When it restarts, the application will use the `Api:App:RetryDemo` configuration.
 You need to restart the App Service any time you update a configuration value.

 We recommend collecting telemetry for this test.
 We've configured Application Insights to collect telemetry.
 When the value of `Api:App:RetryDemo` is 2, the first request to the application API generates a 503 error.
 But the retry pattern sends a second request that is successful and generates a 200 response.
-We recommend using the Application Insights Live Metrics features to view the HTTP responses in near-realtime.
+We recommend using the Application Insights Live Metrics features to view the HTTP responses in near real-time.

 > App Insights can up to a minute to aggregate the data it receives, and failed requests might not appear right away in the Failures view.